Anime: Najica Blitz Tactics

 If that sounds to you like one seriously two-faced show, you're right.
 The 2001 series Najica Blitz Tactics

-parade, in which no opportunity is spared to show women's (usually white) undergarments—which also means that no woman wears any pants ever and miniskirts are considered appropriate mission attire.
+parade, in which no opportunity is spared to show women's (usually white) undergarments; this also means that no woman wears any pants ever and miniskirts are considered appropriate mission attire.
 But at the same time, Najica

-Najica Hiiragi works as a perfume creator by day and as an undercover agent by night.
+Najica Hiiragi works as a perfume creator by day, undercover agent by night.
 Her ability to solve any case, how hard it may be, has garnered her a lot of respect within the underground agency she works for.
 The fact that she has a very distinguishing sense of smell also is of great help.

-Najica's latest assignment is to rescue a kidnapped girl, Lila, who turns out to be a Humaritt ZZZ (a highly advanced android
+Najica's latest assignment is to rescue a kidnapped girl, Lila, who turns out to be Humaritt ZZZ.note

 in the process.